 Clothing Tips

-What you should wear in a country not only depends on the weather of that place but also relies on a dozen of matters related to religion, culture, and the extent to which the local might affect your clothes.
-Vietnam is not a country that has so many rules and regulations related to how to dress but you are supposed to pay attention to some following tips to enjoy your journey to the utmost.
+What you should wear in a country not only depends on the weather of that place but also relates to various factors such as religion, culture, and the local perspective on clothing.
+Vietnam may not have numerous strict regulations regarding dress, but it's essential to pay attention to the following tips to enhance your travel experience.

-1 - The North and the South Vietnam have different patterns of climate, not to mention the differences in weather among delta, mountainous and coastal areas.
-To make sure that you bring the right type of clothes, it is advisable to check out the weather of your destination before you go.
+1 - The North and South of Vietnam experience distinct climate patterns, and there are also differences in weather across delta, mountainous, and coastal areas.
+To ensure that you pack the appropriate clothing, it's advisable to check the weather forecast for your destination prior to departure.

 Photo: vietnammoi.vn